Pay attention: Actress Regina Hall’s star is on the rise.

 Thoughts on Atlanta?
 My mom was born and raised in Georgia, so I spent a lot of summers there with my grandmother.
 My mom was living in D.C. when I was born, but we still visited my grandma in Columbus.
 I would go to Atlanta some weekends with my cousins since it was about 90 minutes away.
 The current Atlanta isn’t what it was then, though.
 [When in Atlanta], I love being close to family; they have great food, and it’s so integrated.

-Photography Courtesy Of: Derek Blanks
+Photography by: Derek Blanks